-Look at the Metro website before you leave to check for delays due to construction/repair.
+Look at the Metro website before you leave your home or hotel to check for delays due to construction/repair.
 Depending on the announcements on the train is futile, half the time when the driver announces something you just can't hear it with all the noise going on.

 Using the metro can become rather expensive if you are just buying single tickets and passes.

-Some of these might save you a bit of money, particularly if you are traveling with a family.
+Here are a few things that might save you some money, particularly if you are traveling with a family.